-Hoop nets, open top lift nets and bait traps must be attached to a tag that remains above the water's surface, with the recreational fisher's full name and place of residence clearly and legibly written.
+Hoop nets, open top lift nets and bait traps must be attached to a tag that remains above the water's surface, with the recreational fisher's full name and telephone number OR full name and recreational fishing licence number clearly and legibly written.

-Max. diameter
+Max. drop 50 cm